zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 Solthika crossed the craving.
 So that it did not exceed Determined by the adepts.

-“I say, He who hated him without shades in the rooms.
+"I say, He who hated him without shades in the rooms.
 Grunge to him Nor.
-Hence, he made the state of disunity”
+Hence, he made the state of disunity"

 [Msdiv 93] (#msdiv93) {#msdiv93 .ref .msdiv}

 [APZ 93.4] (#apz93 .4) {#apz93 .4 .ref .apz} "He had sons and animals and chambers
-There is no building land”, 'no' is the rejection.
-He is an Arhetthu “Sons are four. his son,
+There is no building land", 'no' is the rejection.
+He is an Arhetthu "Sons are four. his son,
 The sons born in the field, the children of the family, the children of the family.
-“Animals” are goat Sheep poultry pig ivory cattle, which is the 'field' is alketha, viketha, Mungketha, Faket, Numeric field, Thalakeetha, Domestic Objects Fortages, fronts, after-treasures, monasteries, temples.
+"Animals" are goat Sheep poultry pig ivory cattle, which is the 'field' is alketha, viketha, Mungketha, Faket, Numeric field, Thalakeetha, Domestic Objects Fortages, fronts, after-treasures, monasteries, temples.
 A